Quimbolos/computer-vision-rock-paper-scissors/README.md

 Create a Python script that simulates a Rock-Paper-Scissors game using computer vision.
 Initially, the hard-coded user guess is replaced with the output of the computer vision model.
 A new function called get_prediction is created, where the output from the model is converted into a "Rock" / "Paper" / "Scissors" output.
 Secondly, a countdown is added to the code using the time.time() function.
 Thirdly, another function is created to repeat the game until either the computer or the user wins.
+Finally, for the last optional task, a class is created, where a constructor and three methods are included.
+The first method gets the computer's choice, the second method gets the user's choice (through the camera), and the last method determines a winner.
+In addition, the countdown is displayed on the camera.
 For each TASK, changes in the code are committed and pushed to the GitHub repo.

 ```python